oakwilson/jikan/README.md

 Jikan is specifically designed to store very long runs of time/integer pairs.
 In the representation that it uses, times and values are stored as deltas against the previous entry.
 They are also stored as variable-width integers, allowing a small change in value to translate to a small entry on-disk.
+In the future, it's planned that Jikan will support run-length encoding on these deltas and values, enabling significant space savings, even compared to its current strategy.

 Installation
 ------------